 The proposed project will redevelop on an existing industrial site.
 The site will feature environmentally sustainable buildings achieving no less than LEED Gold certification.
 The site features stormwater management and the applicant has committed to a TDM program.
-Underground parking allows more landscape area on-site.
+The two-level parking structure helps to minimize the amount of surface parking on-site and creates opportunities for enhanced landscaping.
 This is the type of development that is currently sought after by new businesses and industries whose public image is critical and whose employees demand sustainable work environments.